 But there are some basic things that all emails need to include.
 First off, you need a click-worthy subject line.
 No one will see you message if they have no reason to open it.
 Your subject line is a gateway to having more eyes on your offers.

-Secondly, every email should have a clear call-to-action (CTA).
+Secondly, every email in email marketing for online boutiques should have a clear call-to-action (CTA).
 Your CTA tells your subscriber what to do next.
 Whether they need to learn more about a product, watch some content you’ve created, read an interview with an influencer you’re collaborating with, or just simply ‘shop now’.

 Other than that, you’re email can look anyway you want it to—as long as it’s impacting your target customer.
 You’ll know by the sales you generate from them.